opentofu/opentofu/docs/static-evaluation.md

 After the config is fully loaded, it is transformed and processed into nodes in a graph.
 These nodes use the "OpenTofu References" present in their blocks/attributes (the ones not evaluated in config loading) to build both the dependency edges in the graph, and eventually an evaluation context once those references are available.

-This theortically simple process is deeply complicated by the module dependency tree and expansion therein.
+This theoretically simple process is deeply complicated by the module dependency tree and expansion therein.
 The graph is dynamically modified due to `for_each` and `count` being evaluated as their required references are made available.
-The majority of the logic in this process exists within the `tofu` and `lang` package and are somewhat tightly coupled.
+The majority of the logic in this process exists within the `tofu` and `lang` package which are somewhat tightly coupled.

 For example, a module's `for_each` statement may require data from a resource: `for_each = resource.aws_s3_bucket.foo.tags`.
 Before it could be evaluated, the module must wait for "OpenTofu Resource Reference aws_s3_bucket.foo" to be available.
 This would be represented as a dependency edge between the module node and the specific resource node.
 The evaluation context would then include `{"resource": {"aws_s3_bucket": {"foo": {"tags": <provided value>}}}}`.